 The time taken to notify you of an offer of place can vary depending on the assessment of programme-specific requirements such as a portfolio, audition and/or interview.

-If you have been made an offer of place, you will be able to accept or decline the offer.
+If you have been made an offer of place, you will be able to accept or decline the offer through the application portal.

 If you have a conditional offer of place, you will need to meet all the conditions before you can enrol.

-Step 6.
-Enrol in your courses
+Step 7.
+Enrol in courses

+Step 8.
 Paying your fees